 He continues to be active in community and Democratic party politics.

 Mr. Garcia served as a weekly editorial writer for the Dallas Times Herald where he wrote on current events and Latino issues.
 He is currently an editorial writer for Al Dia, Dallas’ largest Spanish newspaper.
-He currently is also a weekly political commentator on “Inside Texas Politics”on ABC ch.8.
+Domingo is a weekly political commentator on “Inside Texas Politics” on ABC ch.8.
 He has been quoted in numerous national papers such as the New York Times, The Washington Post, the San Francisco Examiner, and the Associated Press.
 He has been a regular guest on local, state and national radio and television shows and has appeared on Bill O’Riley, Geraldo Rivera, Jorge Ramos amongst many others.

 AWARDS AND ACHIEVEMENTS